 Why does Hispanic Heritage Month begin mid-month?

-It commences halfway through the month of September because Sept.
+The reason that Hispanic Heritage Month begins halfway through the month of September is because Sept.
 15 is the anniversary of independence for several Latin American countries: Costa Rica, El Salvador, Guatemala, Honduras and Nicaragua.
 Mexico and Chile's independence days also fall during the observation period (Sept.
 16 and Sept.
 18, respectively).

 When does Hispanic Heritage Month end?